 Not everyone lives in a market that’s conducive to rental investing.
 If you don’t feel confident that you can find good real estate deals within an hour’s drive from home, consider turnkey property investing long-distance on Roofstock.

-If you want to build a rental property portfolio fast with little cash, and don’t mind renovation projects or 100% real estate leverage, the BRRRR method is for you.
+If you want to build a real estate portfolio fast with little cash, and don’t mind renovation projects or 100% real estate leverage, the BRRRR method is for you.

 Just be careful to calculate your cash flow figures carefully.
 It’s harder when you’re forecasting numbers for a post-renovation refinance based on projected costs, so use conservative figures.